ABQFilmTour/abqfilmtour.github.io/docs/BuildInstructions.md

 # Build Instructions

-1. From your Android phone open a browser and navigate to http://jscpeterson.com/app-debug.apk
+1. From your Android phone open a browser and navigate to https://jscpeterson.com/abqfilmtour.apk or click [here](https://jscpeterson.com/abqfilmtour.apk)

 2. You will be prompted to download the file.
 Select DOWNLOAD.